-(Editor’s Note: Adrian Younge, film editor and musician currently touring as Adrian Younge and The Black Dynamite Sound Orchestra recenly gave us details on his creative processes.
+(Editor’s Note: Adrian Younge, producer, collector, composer, and musician currently touring as Adrian Younge and The Black Dynamite Sound Orchestra recenly gave us details on his creative processes.
 Jeff Brummett, musician and now occasional contributor, interviewed Adrian a few months back.
 Stay tuned for his extensive, upcoming interview with Soul Cinema icon, Jamaa Fanaka. -DM)

 By Jeff Brummett